seed-run/homepage/_docs/working-with-pull-requests.md

 ![Pull Request Stage Building](/assets/docs/working-with-pull-requests/pull-request-stage-building.png)

-Once the stage is built and deployed, you can access it's endpoint.
+Once the stage is built and deployed, you can access its endpoint.

 ![Pull Request Stage Built](/assets/docs/working-with-pull-requests/pull-request-stage-built.png)